farha-767/Brazilian_Ecommerce_data_analysis/README.md

 ### Technical Achievement

-From a technical perspective, this project showcases advanced SQL capabilities including complex multi-table joins, sophisticated aggregation methods, and analytical functions that can be applied to real-world business challenges.
+From a technical perspective, this project showcases advanced SQL capabilities, including complex multi-table joins, sophisticated aggregation methods, and analytical functions that can be applied to real-world business challenges.
 The structured approach to query development and analysis provides a replicable framework for future data analytics projects.

 ### Future Applications